-Collegiate: All American at USC IN 1986 & 1987
+Collegiate: All-American at USC in 1986 and 1987

-ATP Titles: 10 Career ATP Tour doubles career titles.
-Monte Carlo, Estoril, Nottingham, Long Island and Bologna (2).
+ATP Titles: 10 Career ATP Tour doubles career titles: Monte Carlo, Estoril, Nottingham, Long Island and Bologna (2).

 JESSE WITTEN – NAPLES, FL (6.5)

-Career High Ranking: Doubles: 274 & Singles: 163
+Career High Ranking: Doubles: 274 / Singles: 163

 Turned Professional: 2005

-Collegiate: NCAA Singles finalist (2002).
-Five time All American at University of Kentucky
+Collegiate: NCAA Singles Finalist (2002); Five-time All-American at University of Kentucky

 ITF Futures Events: 5 career titles